navaspinheiro/RAI/index.md

 -	Violation of fundamental rights.

 ![image](https://user-images.githubusercontent.com/68818979/172056872-23b6dd01-57ef-4b1b-a27f-fa85e753cb66.png)
-Picture 6 – Respondent’s adoption rate, of ERPC categories of requirements or obligations to be observed by High-Risk AI systems or to whose providers
+<font size="2">Picture 6 – Respondent’s adoption rate, of ERPC categories of requirements or obligations to be observed by High-Risk AI systems or to whose providers</font>

 After ERPC questionnaire, respondents were presented to the NITI recommendations of 8 practices to be adopted for better AI systems.
 Being the practices respectively: 1) Problem Definition and Scoping; 2) Data Collection; 3) Data Labelling; 4) Model Selection; 5) Model Training; 6) Model Evaluation; 7) Model Deployment and 8) Ongoing Monitoring.